 Dog Friendly Campervan Hire

 We are very proud and happy to be able to offer dog friendly campervan hire from our base in Southampton.
 Where you go from there is up to you but you can certainly take your dogs with you!
 We have wipe-clean seats, external shower attachments, and plenty of room for you and your dog to have an amazing campervan holiday.

 Type 'Dog Friendly Holidays' or "Pet Friendly Holidays" into a search engine and a plentiful array of holidays appear in just a few seconds!

 And they all have one thing in common, a single destination.
 Whilst that may be suitable for some, we at Southampton Campers love variety, which is just what you’ll find if you book a dog-friendly campervan holiday with us!
 We are dog lovers ourselves; the owner has a cheeky little Cockerpoo and the rest of the team either have dogs themselves or grew up with them, so you can be sure that e know just how important your dog is to you and your family.

 Take Your Dog Away With You

 It’s great when everyone can join in on the fun; no worrying about choosing the right kennel, the fees that can be considerable, or worrying will your dog be looked after?
-Will they be ok away from their owners?
+Will they be okay away from their owners?
 Not to mention the guilt of leaving them behind!
 Well, now you can all holiday together with a clear conscious, and what better way than in a dog-friendly campervan!